NavidBinAhmed/webapp_boston-house-pricing/README.md

 ![pred and res](https://github.com/user-attachments/assets/e878213d-2bb6-450c-bf7a-3749e40bfdfe)

-**scatter plot with respect to prediction and residulas.
+**Scatter plot with respect to prediction and residulas.
 Uniform distribution.**

 Model expects to work well, and to make it guaranteed, let's have a look at the:
 ### Performance Metrics